-Nintendo Switch Online: Everything you need to know!
+All you need to know about Nintendo Switch Online

-Nintendo has a special service that Switch owners can subscribe to for a small fee, which gives us access to game-specific content within the Nintendo Switch Online app, online gameplay for compatible games, access to downloading classic Nintendo game titles, and special discounts in the eShop.
+Nintendo has an online service called Nintendo Switch Online that Switch owners can subscribe to for a small fee.
+If you plan on playing online with friends and being competitive, then you'll have to look into a subscription.
+A Nintendo Switch Online subscription gives you access to game-specific content within the Nintendo Switch Online app, access to play classic NES and SNES game titles, and special discounts in the eShop.
 Here's everything you need to know about Nintendo's online subscription service.

-What's new with Nintendo Switch Online?
+By the way, there's also the Nintendo Switch Online + Expansion Pack, which is the base subscription along with emulators for select N64 and Sega Genesis games, if you'd rather look into that.

-July 25, 2018: Nintendo Switch Online is available for preorder right now!
+Nintendo Switch Online subscriptions

-If you're itching to drop some dollar bills Nintendo's way, you can preorder your Nintendo Switch Online service right now on Amazon.
-Though the service won't sell out ahead of time, it's one way for Nintendo to see how much interest there is.
-You can grab a digital download code for a 12-month subscription for $20 or 3-month subscription for $8.
-Though the Amazon page shows that the code will be available December 31, 2018, that's just a temporary holding date.
-Nintendo has already stated that it'll be available in September.
+There are a couple of different options available to you if you'd like to dive into Nintendo Switch Online.
+There's a 3-month subscription, a 12-month individual subscription, and a 12-month family subscription, which gives you and seven other people access to Switch Online.

 What does a subscription get me?

-With a subscription to Nintendo Online, you'll get five major exclusives.
+With a subscription to Nintendo Online, you'll get five major exclusive features:

-- Online gameplay - Once the service officially launches, you'll have to pay to play with others online.
-If you're a high-ranking racer in Mario Kart 8 Deluxe, you're going to want to protect your rank and the only way to do that is to pay for online play.
+- Online gameplay - You'll have to pay to play with others online in most games.
+For example, if you're a high-ranking racer in Mario Kart 8 Deluxe, you're going to want to protect your rank, and the only way to do that is to pay for online play.
 This includes co-operative and competitive games.

 - Access to the Nintendo Switch Online app - Nintendo has a special app that is exclusive to Switch and offers special content for specific games.
-At the time of this writing, Splatoon 2 is the only game supported, but it includes such features as voice chat, leaderboards, a special gear shop, game invites for friends, and more.
+It includes voice chat, leaderboards, a special gear shop, game invites for friends, and more.
 Without a Nintendo Switch Online subscription, you won't be able to get any of this exclusive content.

-- Game save data backups - With a subscription, you'll be able to back up your game save data to the cloud so it is significantly less likely that you'll lose those hours and hours of gameplay if something should happen to your Switch.
+- Game save data backups - With a subscription, you can back up your game save data to the cloud, so it is significantly less likely that you'll lose those hours and hours of gameplay if something should happen to your Switch.
+Unfortunately, some games won't support cloud saves, such as Pokémon Sword and Shield and Animal Crossing: New Horizons.

-- Classic Game Selection - I don't know a whole lot about this feature right now, but what I do know is that Nintendo is going to "give" us a selection of classic games that we can download and play on our Switch — games like Super Mario Bros.
-3, Balloon Fight, and more.
-We won't have to pay anything extra for these games, but if you cancel your Nintendo Switch Online subscription, you'll lose access to them.
-Here's a list of the games we know will be available so far.
+- Classic NES and SNES game selection - Nintendo has included a library of classic NES and SNES games you can play alone or with friends on your Switch — games like Super Mario Bros.
+3, Balloon Fight, The Legend of Zelda: A Link to the Past, Star Fox, and more.
+We don't have to pay anything extra for these games, but if you cancel your Nintendo Switch Online subscription, you'll lose access to them.
+Here's a full list of the NES and SNES games you can play.

-- Discounts on eShop games - In addition to dropping some classic titles in our laps at no additional charge, Nintendo is going to give us deals on eShop purchases that non-subscribers won't get.
-At this time, I don't know what games will be on sale or how much of a discount we'll get.
+- Discounts on eShop games - In addition to dropping some classic titles in our laps at no additional charge, Nintendo gives us deals on eShop purchases that non-subscribers don't get.

+- Exclusive games In addition to the NES and SNES games, you'll also get access to Super Mario Bros.
+35 and Tetris 99, two very unique battle royale games exclusive to the service.

 How much does it cost?

-You can subscribe to Nintendo Switch Online for either one month, three months, or one year.
+You can subscribe to an individual Nintendo Switch Online membership for one month, three months, or one year for $3.99, $7.99, or $19.99, respectively.
+A family membership allows a total of eight people to share one subscription, but it is only available in annual increments and costs $34.99.

 Can't I just use my Wii U or 3DS account?